 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-If you’re wanting to build muscle, you can do it without creatine.
-You can take creatine to support and enhance your performance and fitness goals, but you do not need it in order to achieve results and promote muscle growth.
+• While you can take creatine to support your performance in the gym, you do not need it to achieve results and promote muscle growth.

-The more important aspect of muscle building is: having a well-designed resistance training program, eating a high-calorie diet rich in protein, and ensuring you’re getting 8+ hours of sleep each night.
+• The more important aspect of muscle building is having a well-designed resistance training program, eating a high-calorie protein-rich diet, and ensuring you get 8+ hours of sleep each night.

 What Is Creatine & How Does It Work